How to Make Bath Salts: Guide and Recipe

 makes about six cups of bath salts

-This recipe can be adapted to all sorts of variations to fit what you are looking for in a bath salt.
-For an example of a specific recipe, see my Lavender Aromatherapy Bath Salts Recipe (for relaxation and muscle relief).
+This recipe can be adapted to all sorts of variations to fit what you are looking for in bath salts.

 - 4 cups Epsom salts

-- 1 cup course ground sea salt, high quality (preferably Dead Sea Salts or Celtic Sea Salts)
+- 1 cup coarse ground sea salt, high quality (preferably Dead Sea Salts or Celtic Sea Salts)

 - 1 to 2 teaspoons glycerin, optional